The 15 Most Beautiful Mediterranean Islands

 Despite being annexed by France in 1769, Corsica hasn’t lost its connection to Italy—as evidenced by its divine trio of food, wine, and music.
 Breath in the salty breeze as you stroll through the captivating, coastal town of Bonifacio.
 Post up at an outdoor café and delight in gastronomic delicacies such as civet de sanglier (wild boar casserole).
 Afterward, experience a little pampering at A Cheda.
 Rugged ridges, dense forests, and challenging trails like GR20 make Corsica fabulous for hiking.
 If you like Corsica, you won’t want to miss these charming French villages that should be on your radar for summer.

 Among the oldest Mediterranean islands, Cyprus has a long history (the UNESCO-listed Neolithic village of Khirokitia features some of the earliest wells ever recorded) and complex culture.
-Its Greek roots run deep—the Mycenaean established a settlement 3,500 years ago.
+Its Greek roots run deep; the Mycenaean established a settlement 3,500 years ago.
 The Phoenicians, Assyrians, Egyptians, Romans, Venetians, Ottomans, and British also contributed to the mosaic that is modern-day Cyprus.
 And, of course, you can’t talk about this idyllic isle without mentioning the rock arches, blue lagoons, imposing peaks, and wide beaches.
-These are the awe-inspiring World Heritage Sites everyone must visit.
+Next, check out some of the most incredible island escapes all around the world.